 The Branch Management tab of the Project Settings page shows a table of all the Git branches for the Looker project.
-To open the Branch Management tab, navigate to the Project Settings page by clicking the Settings icon from the left-hand icon menu and selecting the Branch Management tab.
+To open the Branch Management tab, first navigate to the Project Settings page by selecting the Settings icon from the left-hand icon menu.
+Next, select the Branch Management tab.

 On the Branch Management tab, you can:

-- Create a new branch by clicking the New Branch button.
+- Create a new branch by selecting the New Branch button.
 See the Creating a new Git branch section on this page for more information.

 - Search for branch names in the Search Bar.

-- Refresh the table by clicking the Refresh button.
+- Refresh the table by selecting the Refresh button.

-- Sort the table by clicking a column name.
+- Sort the table by selecting a column name.